The 2020 Transmoto 8-Hour at Stroud, NSW, scheduled for the October 31 – November 1 weekend, will not be going ahead this year.

 The Transmoto 8-Hour at Stroud was first staged in 2015.
 It’s a unique, team-based dirt-bike event that’s somewhere between a recreational trailbike rally and an enduro race.
 If you Google “Stroud, NSW”, you’ll see a bunch of info about the town’s International Brick and Rolling Pin Throwing Contest.
 And that small-town obscurity is just the way the locals like it.
 Cos if they were to spread the word about the region’s rolling grassy hillsides, every dirt-bike dingo this side of Alice Springs would be on its doorstep in an instant!
-Not far out of Stroud, in a little valley called Gunns Gully, you’ll find a picturesque 1300-acre parcel of prime countryside – a working cattle property that was home to the inaugural Transmoto 6-Hour in 2015 right through to this years 2019 Transmoto 8-Hour.
-Its custom-built 14-16km loop takes in an intoxicating blend of gum-lined trails and undulating grasstrack, with 360-degree views that stretch for miles.
+Not far out of Stroud, in a little valley called Gunns Gully, you’ll find a picturesque 1300-acre parcel of prime countryside – a working cattle property that was home to the inaugural Transmoto event at the venue in 2015.
+And ever since, its custom-built 14-16km loop has offered riders an intoxicating blend of gum-lined trails and undulating grasstrack, with 360-degree views that stretch for miles.
 Race it or ride it; run a motocross weapon or trail sled; fly in and fly out or make a weekend’s surf-and-moto roadtrip out of it with your mates … take your pick.
 But be sure to be part of what has firmly established as a must-do annual moto pilgrimage for racers and riders alike.

-TEAM (of 3/4) CATEGORIES
+TEAM (OF 3/4) CATEGORIES

-‘Wise Wizards’ (average age of at least 50)
+– Wise Wizards (average age of at least 50);

-‘Mixed’ (at least one female rider)
+– Mixed (at least one female rider);